Skill May Not Make Money or Increase Construction Work Productivity

-More skill/experience means that you may be able to carry your responsibilities in a more effective/efficient manner.
+More skill/experience means that you may be able to carry out your responsibilities in a more effective/efficient manner.

-When you ask for a pay rise based on skill, the skill doesn't really mean anything, but what matters is what you can do with it.
+When you ask for a pay rise based on skill, the skill doesn't mean anything, but what matters is what you can do with it.
 In this case, what it means is that you should be accountable for greater production, therefore, more responsibility.

 IF YOU WERE A SITE CLEANER:

 Let's imagine you work for a construction company and you're looking to increase your construction labourer wages.
-You have gained lots of skill in your job over the years and now you can clean faster/better.
+You have gained lots of skills in your job over the years and now you can clean faster/better.

-For that reason you asked for a pay rise.
+For that reason, you asked for a pay rise.
 If your boss says YES - he/she would implicitly be holding you accountable for a greater standard (faster or better quality).

 In other words: